Akshar-Patel1/Computer-science-work-history/Lesson 1/Read me.md

-These are not in order cause the names arne't in order
+These are not in order cause the names don't order themselves